tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Part_1.md

 My parents divorced when I was just a kid.
 So, my life was split between their two worlds.
 Growing up, I spent the weekdays with my mum in the stifling urban sprawl of Perth.
 But the weekends were my escape.
 My dad would come whisk me away to a different reality.
 We’d go exploring the national parks all across Western Australia, hiking through dense bushland and camping under starlit skies.

-The trips were a much-needed escape from the confines of city life and the constant tension between me and mum's new boyfriend, Mark, who never could never seem to hide his disdain for me.
+The trips were a much-needed escape from the confines of city life and the constant tension between me and mum's new boyfriend, Mark, a prick who never could never seem to hide his disdain for me.
 The feeling was mutual...

 As I flip through the images, I see myself growing up, from a curious child in awe of the natural world to a teenager, more confident and assured, always by my dad's side.